This is all the random stuff that spills out of my mind ...

 However, if you have total belief in yourself and your abilities, know your stuff, have clearly defined goals and, of course, never, ever give up ... you can follow your dreams because you know you will be a success, yes?

-Personally, since setting up my own business in 2011, I've had to deal with two brain aneurysms and a near-fatal run-in with Cancer.
+Personally, since setting up my own business in 2011, I've had to deal with two brain aneurysms and a near-fatal run-in with Cancer followed by a massive depression.
 But I'm still here, my business is still growing and I will achieve the goals I set myself ... albeit a few years behind schedule.

 Just like Felix, the brave man who jumped from the highest altitude ever and broke the speed of sound wearing nothing but a spacesuit, you too will land like a dainty butterfly and punch the air in victory!
 Felix had the courage to face his fears and stay true to his dream, so how about you?